aphoenix/split-testing/README.md

 #### analytics = true;
 - do not override or re-declare the `analytics` variable.
 It must be available to the `ab.js` file scope and set to true.
-- It is up to you to correctly and logicaly set the `analytics=true` flag in your javascript code.
+- It is up to you to correctly and logically set the `analytics=true` flag in your javascript code.
 - If you forget to set it to true, no test results (custom variables) will be sent to analytics.
 - If you set it to true in every test, without checking for test page level DOM elements, you will send invalid test data on every website page load.